The-SamminAter/lol-limewire/README.md

 # lol, limewire
 A personal project, I don't really know what it is yet.

-I guess it's me seeing how far I can go with bash, as that is currently my main language.
+I guess it's me seeing how far I can go with bash, as that is currently my main (and favourite) language.
 I find it interesting how it is possible to reach/do the same things in different languages, to an extent at least.